 However, some students take out private student loans to pay for their education and associated living expenses, when federal aid and savings aren’t enough to cover the costs.

 Alternatively, college parents can borrow loans to support their child’s education expenses.
 The federal government’s PLUS loans program for parents is one option to consider.
-SoFi’s no-fee, competitive-rate parent student loans are another option that could potentially present lower interest rates.
+Private lenders also offer parent student loans with potentially lower interest rates.